truffle-box/simplemarketplace-box/README.md

-# Simple Marketplace
+# Simple Marketplace 🛍

 This box showcases the functionality of the Trufflesuite for VSCode Extension.

-> Note that the following steps assume you have the extension install.
+> Note that the following steps assume you have the extension installed.

 ## Prerequisites